Sunday, December 25, 2022

 John Giddings, the builder of this house, was born in 1728 in Exeter, New Hampshire.
 He married Mehetable Gilman in the fall of 1751, and since nearly every research page that mentions this house says it was constructed in that same year, I'm going to speculate that he built it a number of months beforehand with the thoughts of his new bride and the hope for a future family in mind.

-Christmas, at this time colonial period in American history, had stiff competition with New Years, often due to the fact that many folks in New England didn't celebrate Christmas.
-And it's a New Year celebration that is shown inside the Giddings house during Holiday Nights.
+Christmas, though widely celebrated at this time by many (but not all) in the colonial period in American history had stiff competition with New Year's celebrations, often due to the fact that many folks in New England didn't celebrate Christmas due to lack of dates in the Bible.
+So it's a New Year celebration that is shown inside the Giddings house during Holiday Nights.
+But I do often wonder if there may have been, at the very least, a growing acknowledgement of Christmas for some previous non-participants (here and elsewhere, as mentioned earlier in this post).

 Meanwhile, inside Giddings...